puneethkvsk/Smart-Geyzer/README.md

 1. I used a NodeMCU for this application, hence used Arduino IDE to write the code.
 2. Also, I realised later that any other ESP-8266 Module consuming lower power would suffice.
 Example-ESP-8266-01 (Also it would have consumed lesser current :P)
 4. I used a Relay Module and not just a Relay.
 Relay Module will run on 3.3V input whereas a Relay component mostly needs 5v to work.
+5. Blynk application was used to set up the User Interface to control the Geyzer from phone.
+Please check any youtube video to set up the Blynk app.

 **Bill of Materials:**
 1. Node MCU